Life – Terror. Ecstasy. Fight. Denial. Flight. Failure. PAIN. Forgiveness. Reconciliation. Hope. Love. Peace – Death.

 Jeff, my longest friend and I were on a night out to celebrate his first week at Fords, Halewood.
 Those days workers were paid weekly.
 Cash, pound notes, even coins within a wage packet.

-I cannot recall the beginning of the night but we probably started with a couple of pints in our local ,The Mons before heading into ‘Town’, to Eric’s.
+I cannot recall the beginning of the night but we probably started with a couple of pints in our local ,The Mons, Bootle before heading into ‘Town’, to Eric’s.

-As ‘Punks’ Eric’s was our standard fallback venue, our spiritual home, it would be ‘weird’ if we didn’t go there?
-We could ‘often’ get in for free except for some full house gigs.
-As a band we performed there, support to many, now iconic bands.
-However, most nights we would just meet and hang there.
+Eric’s was our standard, fallback venue, our spiritual home, it would be ‘weird’ if we didn’t visit if we were in town?
+We could often get in for free except for some full house gigs.
+As a band we performed there, support to many, iconic, bands.
+Most nights we would just meet and hang there.

-We were earlyish to be arriving at a club although being Saturday it was already, lively.
-Straight away I bumped into Steve Fairway.
-I was surprised to see him, Steve was not an Eric’s regular, in fact, he didn’t strike me as the Eric’s type.
+We were earlyish to be arriving at a club although being Saturday Eric’s was already, lively.
+Straight away I bumped into a familiar face, Steve Fairway.
+I was surprised to see him in Eric’s Steve was not an Eric’s regular, in fact, he didn’t strike me as the Eric’s type.

 I didn’t know him well, we weren’t mates.
 As in, I knew other blokes on the course I would call mates?
-I did like him though, certainly, I didn’t ‘not’ Like him?
-A big guy who practiced martial arts, Judo I think, a very straight, normal bloke, definitely not your typical Eric’s material?.
+I did like him though, certainly, I didn’t, ‘not’ Like him?
+A big guy who practiced martial arts, Judo I think, a very straight, normal bloke, definitely not a punk, not your typical Eric’s punter?

 First impressions, he was punching way above his weight.

-(I think) I was wearing, my signature glasses (trendy, black, metal, aviator style rims with bright yellow lenses), a 3/4 length, Rupert the Bear, beige, duffle coat on top of black elasticated, ultra skinny ‘drainees’ and probably, a woollen jumper that had a ‘Magic Roundabout’ Dylan, the dog patch sewn onto it (hiding a small hole), white hi-leg, lace-up, boxing boots or, tartan ‘Dad’ slippers.
+I was wearing, my signature glasses (trendy, black, metal, aviator style rims with bright yellow lenses), a 3/4 length, Rupert the Bear, beige, duffle coat on top of black elasticated, ultra skinny ‘drainees’ and [probably], a knitted, woollen jumper that had a ‘Magic Roundabout’ Dylan, the dog, patch sewn onto it (hiding a small hole).
+Footwear – either my white, hi-leg, lace-up, boxing boots or, my tartan ‘Dad’ slippers.
 Impressive …ha ha!

 It was Gail’s outfit that caught the eye, or rather, what she was NOT wearing.